matiasdelellis/pdlib-min-test-suite/README.md

 ```
 If you did not return any errors, your installation of pdlib is correct. :smiley:

+**Note:** Some systems such as debian or ubuntu, separate the configuration of
+the modules for the command line and those used in the servers and this test is
+done on the command line configuration.
+If the test passes, but nextcloud still tells you that the pdlib extension is not
+installed, you must enable the extension for your server used.

 ### How to test dlib
-If any error occurs on lasrt test, you must first make sure that the installation of [dlib](https://github.com/davisking/dlib) work correctly.
+If any error occurs on last test, you must first make sure that the installation of [dlib](https://github.com/davisking/dlib) work correctly.

 ```
 [matias@nube pdlib-min-test-suite]$ make python-test python3 scripts/face_detect.py